YosukeSugiura/ImageQualityAssesment/README.md

  2. Run all cells.
 Captured video is displayed.

  3. Push 'Capture' bottun on the output console.
-Then, the IQA result is displayed with the captured picture.
+The system executes one-shot evaluation and then displays the IQA result on the console with the captured picture.
 ![demo1](https://github.com/YosukeSugiura/ImageQualityAssesment/tree/master/demo1.png)

-# On local PC
+# 2. On local PC

 You can also demo on your local environment.
 But in this case you have to install some python pachages.